Jared284/security-portfolio/labs/03-cloud-security-monitoring/planning.md

 ### CloudTrail-side monitoring path

-The CloudTrail-side monitoring path is also now built and validated end to end for one initial control-plane detection.
+The CloudTrail-side monitoring path is now built and validated end to end for two related control-plane detections.

 Completed: